- Alternative & Natural Medicine»

 * In the TCM view, a vital energy or life force called qi circulates in the body through a system of pathways called meridians.
 Health is an ongoing process of maintaining balance and harmony in the circulation of qi.

 * The TCM approach uses eight principles to analyze symptoms and categorize conditions: cold/heat, interior/exterior, excess/deficiency, and yin/yang (the chief principles).
 TCM also uses the theory of five elements-fire, earth, metal, water, and wood-to explain how the body works; these elements correspond to particular organs and tissues in the body.
+A great book for diagnosing health conditions is the Diagnosis Study Guide by Qiao Yi and Al Stone.

 These concepts are documented in the (Inner Canon of the Yellow Emperor), the classic Chinese medicine text.
 Huang Di Nei Jing Su Wen: Nature, Knowledge, Imagery in an Ancient Chinese Medical Text